SimplyEdit/simplyedit-for-designers/editable_menu.md

 The `data-simply-list` attribute tells SimplyEdit that the contents are a list of things.
 But SimplyEdit doesn't know what is in these things, unless you tell it.
 This is where the `<template>` comes in.

 SimplyEdit sees the template tag, and takes its contents and applies it to each element in the list.
-Just as if each element was a seperate page.
+Just as if each element was a separate page.

 So you can use a `data-simply-field` inside a list template, just like on any other tag in the page.